OpenKH/OpenKh/docs/kh2/file/type/areadata.md

 .map files have two parts with a "Group" value.
 DrawModelInfo within the .doct, which is responsible for the visible mesh data, and collisionMesh within the .coct, which is responsible for the collision mesh data.

-Each mesh inside of these two gets assigned a "Group" value, and depending on this value, specific bitflags need to be toggled on or off in order to have those groups appear.
+Each mesh inside of these two gets assigned a "Group" value, and depending on this value, specific bitmasks need to be toggled on or off in order to have those groups appear.

 Example: Most meshes are assigned a default group value of 0.
-This corresponds to the bitflag of 1.
+This corresponds to the bitmask of 1.
 So, to enable most of the map and collision meshes, we must specify 0x01 within the MapVisibility, like so:

-MapVisibility 0x00000001 0x00000000
+`MapVisibility 0x00000001 0x00000000`

 If we had some meshes that we wanted to turn on or off depending on story progress, we could assign those a group value of 1.
-Then, when we want to enable them, we must specify the bitflag 0x02 within MapVisibility, like so:
+Then, when we want to enable them, we must specify the bitmask 0x02 within MapVisibility, like so:

-MapVisibility 0x00000003 0x00000000
+`MapVisibility 0x00000003 0x00000000`

 This will enable meshes with both groups 0 and 1, and turn off meshes of any other group number.